Cray-HPE/docs-sat/docs/release_notes/sat_2.4_release_notes.md

   key is deprecated.
 - To specify an image that depends on another image in the input file, the dependent image should specify the dependency under `base.image_ref`.
-  You should no longer use the IMS name of the image on which it depends.
+  Going forward, do not use the IMS name of the image on which it depends.
 - The image used by a session template should now be specified under `image.ims.name`, `image.ims.id`, or `image.image_ref`.
 Specifying a string value directly under the `image` key is deprecated.